Olive Oil Buying Guide: Choose the Right Extra Virgin Oil

 For peak aroma and flavor, aim to finish within 1–2 months, storing cool, dark, and sealed.

 Yes.
-Use moderate heat and fresh oil; it’s excellent for sautéing and everyday cooking.
+Use moderate heat and fresh oil — it's excellent for sautéing and everyday cooking.
+For maximum polyphenol delivery, use EVOO raw as a finishing drizzle.

 Shop Single-Origin Calabria EVOO